Ibreko/Password-Manager-Application/README.md

 3. Log in with existing credentials or register a new account.
 4. Add, view, delete, or copy passwords as needed.

----

-Feel free to adjust the description as needed to better fit your preferences or provide more context about the application.